Moulage par injection Canada: Un guide complet pour les fabricants et les entreprises

 Oui!
 Many Canadian molders have experience exporting parts to the U.S., Europe, et l'Asie.
 They understand international regulations (like FDA standards for medical devices) and can handle shipping and customs documentation to ensure smooth delivery.

 Choose a molder that uses recycled materials, offers waste-recycling programs, and complies with environmental regulations (like CEPA).
-You can also opt for biodegradable materials (comme PLA) or design parts to be easily recyclable at the end of their lifecycle.
+You can also opt for biodegradable materials (like PLA) or design parts to be easily recyclable at the end of their lifecycle.